Toggle menu

 When we are undertaking an investigation we are processing personal information under part three of the Data Protection Act 2018 which sets out the requirements for the processing of personal data for 'law enforcement purposes' (LEP).

-The six law enforcement principles are broadly the same as those in the GDPR, and are compatible across the two regimes.
-Data subjects rights are similar to those found in the GDPR, however, the transparency requirements are not as strict, due to the potential to prejudice an ongoing investigation in certain circumstances.
+The six law enforcement principles are broadly the same as those in the UK GDPR, and are compatible across the two regimes.
+Data subjects rights are similar to those found in the UK GDPR, however, the transparency requirements are not as strict, due to the potential to prejudice an ongoing investigation in certain circumstances.

 When processing sensitive data (under the DPA) we must be able to demonstrate that the processing is strictly necessary and satisfies one of the conditions in Schedule 8 of the DPA or is based on consent.